theunissenlab/kranky/README.md

 ```

+## stimulus files
-Kranky accepts .wav files and .raw files where .raw are 16 bit integers.
+Kranky accepts .wav files and raw binary (.raw) are 16 bit integers.
+All stimuli in a presentation should have the same sampling rate, but this is enforced for .wav files.

+## .rec files

+## open ephys

+## output to .wav file
 Kranky can also write to a wav file:

 	python kranky.py test.rc --wav